James Cook Urgent Treatment Centre

 Urgent and emergency care at The James Cook University Hospital has been transformed through a series of key developments designed to improve patient flow, increase capacity, and reduce pressure on the hospital’s Emergency Department.

-A key part of this transformation is the new modular Urgent Treatment Centre, designed and delivered as part of a £9 million investment in urgent care services on Teesside which opened to patients in April 2024.
+A key part of this transformation is the new Urgent Treatment Centre, designed and delivered as part of a £9 million investment in urgent care services on Teesside which opened to patients in April 2024.
 The facility has been carefully placed adjacent to the existing emergency department, with a new single, stand out entrance to create a streamlined one-way patient flow, ensuring patients receive care in the right place at the right time.
 Open 24 hours a day, the UTC has already made a significant impact, with more than 30,000 patients seen in its first six months.
 Its success has helped ease pressure on the main ED, contributing to a 36% drop in A&E attendance.

 The ground floor of the UTC features dedicated adult and children’s waiting areas alongside a series of clinical spaces, including nine consulting rooms, a plaster room, and an assessment room.
 Designed for efficiency, the UTC directly links to the existing Emergency Department at both the front and back, helping to streamline access and treatment pathways.
 The first floor provides essential staff facilities, including offices, rest areas, and a large meeting space.